 You don’t have to be that old to remember a time without mobile devices.
 If you can’t remember, just know that business still got taken care of.
 Learn to leave your phone in the living room when it’s time to have dinner or to go to bed.
-If you go to the park with your kids or visit your parents, put the phone on silent and enjoy the moment.
+If you go to the park or visit family or friends, put the phone on silent and enjoy the moment.
 For some of you, putting your phone on silent won’t be enough, so turn it off.
 Don’t worry, your messages and emails will still be there for you.
 Always being connected may seem like a great way to stay productive, but it can easily become counterproductive too.

 Go out for an hour at least one day a week.
 Schedule time off for yourself and enjoy a vacation from all the work every once in a while.
 This may be particularly difficult for you as you might feel that you should always be around for things to run smoothly.
 Don’t be that person who busts themselves day in and day out but doesn’t enjoy the fruits of their labor.
 You can squeeze in one major trip a year to get to know another part of the world and one or two weekend trips where you get to explore a part of the US you haven’t yet seen.
 Traveling not only helps rest the mind, but you may find yourself stumbling into great ideas for your business and make some new friends along the way.

 There is something therapeutic about having a few minutes to yourself every day to just think and talk to yourself.
-Whether it’s meditation, reflection, prayer, etc. this quiet time can be great for the mind and the body.
+Whether it’s meditation, reflection, or some other practice.
+Quiet time can be great for the mind and the body.